EvanBC1/lab-11/README.md

 Day 1:
 Ability to search the Google Books API and render top 10 search results on that page

+***Number and name of feature:*** 1.
+I want my application to load quickly so that I have an enjoyable experience

+Estimate of time needed to complete: 1 hour

+Start time: 10:00

+Finish time: 11:00

+Actual time needed to complete: 1 hour

+***Number and name of feature:*** 2.
+I want to search the Google Books API so that I can view the results of my search

+Estimate of time needed to complete: 30 minutes

+Start time: 11:30

+Finish time: 12:00

+Actual time needed to complete: 30 minutes

 ## Credits and Collaborations

+### Made with a MIT License